PHIacademy/ai-engineering-claude-c1-harness-engineering-project/README.md

-# Capstone — Harness Engineering with Claude and Claude Code
+# Project: Harness Engineering with Claude and Claude Code

 Submission for the Harness Engineering capstone: four completed reference systems from the course, each built, run, and verified end-to-end, plus an evidence-grounded reflection brief.